 The co-editor appoints at least two referees for reviewing the paper and uploads their comments on the discussion platform within six weeks.
 The referees’ comments may be anonymous, but referees are encouraged to allow their reports to be attributed.
 Referees are asked to provide short reports that focus on two questions: (i) Is the contribution of the paper potentially significant? (ii) Is the analysis correct?
 Referees are asked NOT to rewrite the paper or to change its focus.
 With their assignment thus circumscribed, the referees can be expected to provide reports before the six week deadline elapses.

 While the referees are reviewing the paper, the corresponding public discussion platform is open for eight weeks (the "discussion period").
-On this platform, registered readers may review the paper by uploading comments (anonymously or with the name of the contributor published on the web).
-They are also free to recommend papers.
+On this platform, registered readers (and invited readers) may review the paper by uploading comments (anonymously or with the name of the contributor published on the Web).
 In addition, the referees´ comments are posted on the Web site.
 Authors are asked to respond to these comments.
 All comments and responses are published and archived in the Economics Discussion Paper section.